AcademySoftwareFoundation/openqmc/README.md

 ### Lattice sequences

-The implementations use the generator vector from Hickernell et al. [^3] to construct a 4D lattice.
+The implementation use the generator vector from Hickernell et al. [^3] to construct a 4D lattice.
 This is then made into a progressive sequence using a scalar based on a radical inversion of the sample index.
 Randomisation uses toroidal shifts.